Fahrenheit (roller coaster)

 Fahrenheit is a steel roller coaster at Hersheypark in Hershey, Pennsylvania, United States.
 Located in the Pioneer Frontier section of the park, the roller coaster was manufactured by Intamin and opened on May 24, 2008.
 It features six inversions and became the steepest roller coaster in the world when it opened with its first drop of 97 degrees.
 Fahrenheit briefly held the record until Steel Hawg at Indiana Beach, which featured a 111-degree drop, opened several weeks later on July 5.
-Fahrenheit is also one of the only coasters in the world to feature a Norwegian Loop.
+Fahrenheit is also one of the few coasters in the world to feature a Norwegian Loop.

 History

 Planning for Fahrenheit began in late 2006, eighteen months before the ride was to open.
 Fahrenheit was announced in a Hersheypark press release on September 27, 2007.
 Typically, the park built a major attraction every two years, but the previous large attraction, the Boardwalk at Hersheypark, had opened earlier the same year.
 The new coaster replaced the Western Chute-Out, which had operated since 1988 or 1991.
 The Western Chute-Out's ridership had declined following the opening of the Boardwalk at Hersheypark, which had contained five water attractions, and demolition of the Western Chute-Out began in early September 2007.
 Ahead of Fahrenheit's opening, Hersheypark launched a viral marketing campaign to promote the project.

 The construction of Fahrenheit caused the opening of the Boardwalk at Hersheypark to be delayed for the 2008 season.
 Fahrenheit opened on May 24, 2008.
 The ride cost an estimated $12.1 million.
 Fahrenheit was Hersheypark's 11th roller coaster and was one of two new attractions for the 2008 season, the other being the Howler, a spinning flat ride adjacent to Fahrenheit.
 To promote the new rides, Hersheypark launched a 14-week mobile tour, stopping at 30 locations across the Mid-Atlantic and Northeastern United States.